in

 They contain real meat and each piece has just 24 calories.

-Milk-Bone Soft & Chewy Dog Treats, Chicken, 25 Ounce
+Milk-Bone Soft & Chewy Dog Treats, Chicken Recipe, 25 Ounce Made with Real Chicken Breast

 • Contains (1) 25-ounce containers of Milk-Bone Soft and Chewy Chicken Recipe With Chicken Breast dog treats